unrelativity · framework

 The precise formulation of Ibn Sina: Hayy is that which knows its own essence without any external influence — pure self-knowing, prior to all relation, yet already the source of all relation.

-To Manifest — Varlanmak
+To Be Made Existent — Varlanmak

 Pure Presence is the cause of existence; there is no such thing as pure manifesting — manifesting always implies location, relation, and limit.